Romanticism

 William Blake’s Songs of Innocence and of Experience Explained

-Magda Michalska 28 November 2022 min Read
+Magda Michalska 22 August 2023 min Read

 William Blake, Songs of Innocence, Title page, 1789, presented by Mrs John Richmond 1922 to Tate Britain, London, UK.

-Blake, a mystic and a radical thinker, lived, in the years leading to the French Revolution and its aftermath, at a time of great social and political change.
+Blake, a mystic and a radical thinker, lived in the years leading to the French Revolution and its aftermath; a time of great social and political change.
 His work often examined social and political conventions and argued how repressive they were for natural human passions.
 As he put it in the subtitle of Songs of Innocence and of Experience, he wanted to investigate with his poetry “the two contrary states of the human soul,” which he mirrors in unsettling ambiguity in many of the poems.

 William Blake, The Lamb, from Songs of Innocence and of Experience, London, 1794, 54 plates, Library of Congress, Washington, DC, USA.